UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 Let's talk about commit messages.
 There are good commit messages and bad commit messages.

-A good message helps us understand `why` the changes were made, not `what` was changed, and is:
+A good message helps us understand `why` the changes were made.

 * descriptive
 * concise